 Quite often, users opt for a beautiful and eye-appealing theme, without considering the fact that it may not suit their specific needs.

-Or even worse – they can end up choosing an inactive and low-quality one, discovering this only when it’s too late.
+Or even worse – they can end up choosing an inactive and low-quality theme, discovering this only when it’s too late.
 With so many options involved, the first thing you should think about is not what you want or like, but what your website really needs.

 You may question yourself: